khakhalin/Dynamic-clamp-2018/reviews and responses.md

 turn led to the observed decrease in number of spikes fired?
 This is critical to define.
 Second, do the authors mean to say that shorter stimuli would actually (somehow) suppress responses?
 How would that work?

+All our measurements of the number of spikes relied on the dynamic clamp experiments, that used simulated, and not real synaptic inputs.
+It means that any changes in spiking we observed in the previous section of the results is necessarily coming from the change in intrinsic properties.
+While a change in the synaptic strength in response to sensory stimulation is possible, and indeed is investigated below in this paper, it would not have affected the number of spikes we reported in figures 1 and 2, as they were entirely recorded in dynamic clamp experiments.

+To make this clearer to the reader, we TODO!

 > Page 5 line 15: Does the word “preferred” (in quotes) mean that the cells fired more action potentials?
 Maybe refrain from personification.